Unlock your potential: Essential resources for learning electrical estimating

 Automated estimating platforms can be the ideal solution if you’re looking to level up your skills and learn the ultimate modern methods of estimating, and here’s a good place to start:

-- You can start your own free 14-day trial of Countfire and put it to the test
+- You can start your own free trial of Countfire and put it to the test

 - Take a look at our short product demo which gives you an overview of how to use automation from completing your takeoffs through to the final estimate